Updated October 2021.

 Sex and cancer.
 You don’t often hear those words in the same sentence.
 Kristin Rojas, M.D., wants to change that.

 “I have a special interest in the less talked about aspects of survivorship, like sexual health and intimacy.
-Twenty years ago, breast cancer wasn’t even talked about.
+Thirty years ago, breast cancer wasn’t even talked about.
 The conversation around survivorship has changed.
 It’s no longer, ‘Will you live?’ but ‘How will you live?’”
 Dr. Rojas says.
-A board-certified, fellowship-trained breast cancer and gynecologic surgeon, she recently joined Sylvester Comprehensive Cancer Center, part of the University of Miami Health System.
+Dr. Rojas is a board-certified, fellowship-trained breast cancer and gynecologic surgeon with Sylvester Comprehensive Cancer Center.

 Her point is well taken.
 Depending on the stage and type of cancer, five-year breast cancer survivor rates are increasing.
 “Women diagnosed in the early stage have an almost 100% chance of being alive in five years.
 Targeted treatments have emerged in the last five years that are total game changers for women with more advanced disease.
 The prognosis continues to improve,” Dr. Rojas says.